keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

 - Stormstriders
 - The Golden Law (Lawful Evil merchant faction, managing resources and people do business through them)

+> Despite wanting to rebel against authority, there is also an unconscious desire to structure and orient themselves which results in a strong orientation to authority, authority figures and authoritarian ideals in the type 6 psyche.
+Inadvertently always refers back to, and props up, established sources of authority in everything they do.
+Idealize authority.

+hehehehhee

 **THE DEMOCRATIC ALLIANCE**
 grew up under Vexus the Soulrend, the Spirit Tyrant